-There is no oil and natural gas revenue in 2022 (2021: \$2,000).
-Revenue consisted of the sale of natural gas from the Hackett Interest in Alberta, Canada.
+There was no oil and natural gas revenue for 2022 (2021: \$2,000).
 On 22 February 2021 it was announced that Falcon had agreed to assign its working interest in three gross producing wells and one gross shut-in well and associated infrastructure in Alberta, to a large Canadian-based company.
-Under the terms of the assignment, Falcon agreed to pay a total of CAD\$37,000 to cover its net working interest share of the abandonment and reclamation obligations of the wells and associated infrastructure.
+The Company has not yet realised revenue from its planned operations elsewhere.